vykt/liblain/README.md

 ### ABOUT:

-Libpwu is a process manipulation library that offers an organised & structured view of memory that unifies the most useful components of `ptrace`, `dlfcn` and other Linux utilities under a single interface.
+Libpwu is a process manipulation library that offers an organised & structured view of memory and unifies the most useful components of `ptrace`, `dlfcn` and other Linux utilities under a single interface.
 The library provides a range of capabilities from declarative calls to precise, low level operations that automate only the most tedious parts.